 Early applicants get disproportionate attention.
 When a job has 50 applicants, yours gets scanned.
 When it has 300, you're buried.
 Set up alerts on LinkedIn, Indeed, and company career pages.
 When something relevant appears, apply that day.

-A professional follow-up email at 5-7 days after applying (if you have a contact) puts you in the 5% who bother.
+A professional follow-up email at 5-7 days after applying puts you in the 5% who bother.
 After an interview, follow up within 24 hours with specific notes referencing the conversation.
-These are simple differentiators in a market where most candidates disappear into the void.

 Most job seekers do 100% Track A. The ones who get hired fastest split 50/50.

-The winning formula in 2026: early applications (timing) + networking and referrals (leverage) + consistent volume (persistence).
-But if you only have time for one thing, choose networking.
-The 8x advantage is real.
+The winning formula in 2026 is early applications (timing) + networking and referrals (leverage) + consistent volume (persistence).
+If you only have time for one thing, choose networking.
+The 8x advantage is real — and it compounds over time.

-After months of searching, the question becomes: keep going or change something?
+The playbook works.
+But after months of searching, a harder question emerges: keep going or change course?

 - You're getting some callbacks (your targeting is right, you need volume and patience)